 For purposes of clarity, the term "graduation" refers to program completion.
 Students are assigned a graduation date based upon the semester in which program requirements were completed.
-The term "conferral" refers to the actual bestowal of the degree which happens twice a year, once on the date of our Commencement Ceremony and once at the end of the Summer Semester.
+The term "conferral" refers to the actual bestowal of the degree which happens twice a year, once on the date of our Commencement Ceremony and once at the end of the fall semester.

 Goodwin College's Milestone policy allows students to receive credentials and participate in commencement as those credentials are earned.
-Students who are enrolled in a Bachelor's program who believe they have met requirements for a collegiate certificate or an Associates Degree are encouraged to apply for the award of that credential.
-Students enrolled in Associate Degree programs who believe they have met the requirements for a certificate may also apply.
+Students who are enrolled in a Bachelor's program who have met the requirements for a collegiate certificate or an Associate's Degree will be awarded that credential.
+Students enrolled in Associate Degree programs who have met the requirements for a collegiate certificate will be awarded that credential.

-Because the College confers degrees at Commencement once a year, students who anticipate completing their program at the end of the summer semester following commencement are invited to walk in the ceremony.
-Walkers must have their last nine or fewer credits in progress to be included in the ceremonies, and are not eligible to receive any academic honors at Commencement.
-Degrees and academic honors are conferred to August graduates at the end of the summer semester.
+Because the college holds Commencement once a year, in June, students who anticipate completing their program at the end of the summer semester following commencement are invited to participate in the ceremony.
+Participants must have their last three or fewer courses in progress to be included in the ceremonies, and will be acknowledged with honors at Commencement based on their GPA at the end of the spring 2016 semester.
+Final determination of honors will be decided upon the completion of their program.
+Degrees and academic honors are conferred to August graduates at the end of the fall semester.